The Double Domes are back! They come with two planting blocks of either the 40-cell or 60-cell size, already filled with bio sponges.

 Park’s Bio Dome family welcomes several new members this season!
-We are delighted to introduce the Mega 8-Cell Bio Dome, the One-step Bio Dome, and the Gourmet Greens Bio Dome.
-In addition, we are happy to be reunited with the Double Domes, which contain not one but two planting blocks for twice the healthy seedlings.
-And finally, we have a new Windowsill Seed Starter which, though not a true Bio Dome, uses the same principles of base watering and humidity control to help germinate and grow your plants.
+Meet the Mega 8-Cell Bio Dome, the One-step Bio Dome, and the Gourmet Greens Bio Dome.
+Also, reconnect with the Double Domes, which contain not one but two planting blocks for twice the healthy seedlings.
+And finally, we proudly present a Windowsill Seed Starter which, though not a true Bio Dome, uses the same principles of base watering and humidity control to help germinate and grow your plants.

 Bio Dome Basics

 The components of the Bio Dome, plus seedling fertilizer (blue).
 The 18-cell Whopper Dome is shown here, but the original Bio Dome contains 60 bio sponges, and there is also a 40-cell planting block.

 If you have used one of Park’s Bio Domes before, you know the principle behind this highly successful seed starting method.
 The Bio Dome offers the perfect germination and growth medium in the form of bio sponges, which are biodegradable plugs with a pre-drilled hole in which to drop the seed.
 Each bio sponge fits into a hole in the Styrofoam planting block.
 The planting block rests inside a heavy-duty plastic tray, which has a grooved base for better air circulation, and is designed for bottom-watering.
 (The bio sponges wick up water as needed from the base of the tray.)
 A clear plastic dome fits snugly onto the top of the tray.
 It has adjustable vents to control the humidity of the air within the dome, and can be propped up or removed entirely as the seedlings grow and need more air circulation.